Medical Bills and Debt Collection

 Typically, 0% interest has the same major catch as the medical credit cards: The interest only remains at zero provided you pay off all the debt in a certain timeframe, be it 12 or 24 months.
 If you don’t, the interest not only is added to the payment, it is added (accelerated) to all previous payments.
 Not paying the entire amount on time becomes punitive.

-If you do sign up for zero interest, be sure to understand the terms and be aware of the timeframe for paying the debt.
+If you do sign up for zero interest, make sure you understand the terms.

 Using a Medical Bill Advocate

-We’ve already suggested the benefit of having an advocate to guide you through the process.
-Different kinds of advocates can help on both the front and back ends of your treatment experience.
+We’ve already suggested having an advocate to guide you through the process.
+Different kinds of advocates can help on both the front and back ends of your treatment.

 On the back end, medical bill advocates are people who understand the medical delivery system, and they can explain it to you and negotiate for you.
 If you are overwhelmed with the complexity of the system or simply don’t have time to unpack your medical bills or proposed charges, advocates can help you review, analyze and appeal bills, saving you time and probably money.